nasa/apod-api/README.md

 </p>
 </details>

-## The APOD Parser
+## The APOD Parser<a name="TheAPODParser"></a>

-The APOD Parser is intended to be used for accessing the APOD API quickly without writing unncessary code.
+The APOD Parser is intended to be used for accessing the APOD API quickly without writing unncessary code. it is present in the apod_parser folder.

 ### Usage